Nick Isiekwe

-Nick Isiekwe (born 20 April 1998) is an English professional rugby union player who plays as a lock or flanker for Premiership Rugby side Saracens.
+Nicholas Akamonye Isiekwe (born 20 April 1998) is an English professional rugby union player who plays as a lock for Premiership Rugby club Saracens and the England national team.

 Early life

 Isiekwe was born in Hemel Hempstead.

-Isiekwe first played rugby union at the age of six, playing touch rugby for Old Verulamians after being encouraged by his mother Ruth to take up a sport.
+Isiekwe first played rugby union at the age of six (start young), playing touch rugby for Old Verulamians after being encouraged by his mother Ruth to take up a sport.
 At the age of thirteen, he played for Old Albanian RFC and went through the junior ranks at the club.

 Club career

 Isiekwe, a member of the Saracens Academy structure, was trialed at many positions including prop, Number 8, flanker and centre, but his six-foot six stature saw him physically outgrow his original positions and moved to second row.
 This positional change saw him gain two appearances for the Saracens senior side during the 2016–17 Premiership campaign.

-In May 2018 Isiekwe started in the final of 2017–18 Premiership Rugby season as Saracens defeated Exeter Chiefs to win the competition.
-The following season he was a member of the side that completed a league and European double; coming off the bench as a replacement for Will Skelton in the 2019 European Rugby Champions Cup Final which saw Saracens defeat Leinster at St James' Park to become European champions and subsequently featuring in the victory over Exeter to retain their league title.
+In May 2018, Isiekwe started in the final of 2017–18 Premiership Rugby season as Saracens defeated Exeter Chiefs to win the competition.
+The following season he was a member of the side that completed a league and European double; coming off the bench as a replacement for Will Skelton in the 2019 European Rugby Champions Cup final which saw Saracens defeat Leinster at St James' Park to become European champions and subsequently featuring in the victory over Exeter to retain their league title.

-In May 2020 it was announced that Isiekwe had signed a new deal that would see him remain at Saracens until 2024.
-After Saracens were relegated to the RFU Championship for the 2020-21 campaign it was confirmed that he would further develop his career in the Premiership by spending a season on loan at Northampton Saints.
-In his first season back at Saracens he started in the Premiership final defeat to Leicester Tigers.
+In May 2020, it was announced that Isiekwe had signed a new deal that would see him remain at Saracens until 2024.
+After Saracens were relegated to the RFU Championship for the 2020-21 campaign, it was confirmed that he would further develop his career in the Premiership by spending a season on loan at Northampton Saints.
+In his first season back at Saracens, he started in the Premiership final defeat to Leicester Tigers.

+Isiekwe helped Saracens win the Premiership title in 2023, starting in the final as Saracens defeated Sale Sharks.